IATI/IATI-Guidance/en/how-to-publish/publishing-help.rst

 If you have a question or need help with IATI publishing then contact the IATI support team by emailing them at support@iatistandard.org.
 The team will aim to respond to any enquiry within 72 hours.

-BOND NGO Community Forum
+Bond NGO Community Forum
 ========================

-You can contact your peers and get other useful information (not just related to IATI) by joining the BOND NGO Community Forum at http://www.bond.org.uk/groups.
+You can contact your peers and get other useful information (not just related to IATI) by joining the Bond NGO Community Forum at http://www.bond.org.uk/groups.

 Partos members support programme